paulwexler/opinions/on_coding/README.md

   Partition the task at hand into independent sub-tasks.
   This is a "breadth-first" recursive technique applicable at each stage of the partition.
-  Each sub-task requires a plan as in 3. and a solution as in 4.
+  Each sub-task requires a statement as in 2., a plan as in 3., and a solution as in 4.
   The goal is a collection of loosely coupled and highly cohesive components.